-- 2.1 The Supplementary Fund is administered by the 1992 Fund. - The Director of the 1992 Fund is ex officio also the Director of the Supplementary Fund and is assisted by a Management Team in the day-to-day running of the joint Secretariat. - 2.3 As a result of the global COVID-19 pandemic, staff of the Secretariat have been working remotely since March 2020.
-There has been a limited attendance at the office to perform certain functions when necessary and in accordance with the United Kingdom Government guidelines. - 2.4 During the period of remote working, the Director has held regular staff meetings and has provided regular updates in relation to the planned reopening of the offices and other important information.
-Managers have been encouraged to communicate frequently with their staff to ensure health and well-being are maintained and to provide support to ensure that the IOPC Funds continue to operate with minimal disruption. - 2.5 The Supplementary Fund uses external consultants to provide advice on legal and technical matters as well as on matters relating to management.
+- 2.1 The Supplementary Fund is administered by the 1992 Fund, which has a Secretariat headed by a Director, based in London.
+The 1992 Fund Assembly, at its session in November 2021, appointed Mr Gaute Sivertsen from Norway as its next Director from 1 January 2022 to replace Mr José Maura from Spain, whose second term of five years concluded on 31 December 2021. - The Director of the 1992 Fund is ex officio also the Director of the Supplementary Fund and is assisted by a Management Team in the day-to-day running of the joint Secretariat. - As a result of the global COVID-19 pandemic, staff of the Secretariat have been working remotely since March 2020 and this has continued throughout 2021.
+There has been a limited attendance at the office to perform certain functions when necessary and attendance has been in accordance with the United Kingdom Government guidelines. - 2.4 During the period of remote working, the Director has held regular staff meetings and has provided regular updates in relation to the planned reopening of the offices and other important information.
+Managers have been encouraged to communicate frequently with their staff to ensure health and well-being are maintained and provide support to ensure that the IOPC Funds continue to operate with minimal disruption. - 2.5 The Supplementary Fund uses external consultants to provide advice on legal and technical matters as well as on matters relating to management.